bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/flow.md

         name?: string
     };

-{: data-line=“2”}
+{: data-line="2”}

     const a: Album = {}; // ✓ OK
     a.name = 'Blue'; // ✓ OK
     a.name = null; // ✗ Error
     a.name = undefined; // ✓ OK

 This makes an `Album` valid even if `name` is not part of the keys.
-This is different from “maybe” types.
+This is different from "maybe” types.

 See: [Optional properties](https://flow.org/en/docs/types/primitives/#toc-optional-object-properties)